General Information for Fieldwork Projects

-The terms and conditions for carrying out archaeological fieldwork in Greece are described in Articles 35-39 of Law 3028/2002 “On the Protection of Antiquities and Cultural Heritage in General”.
-For the full text of Law 3028/2002, click here
+The terms and conditions for carrying out archaeological fieldwork in Greece are described in Articles 35-39 of Law 4858/2021“On the Protection of Antiquities and Cultural Heritage in General”.
+For the full text of the Law, click here.

 Foreign archaeological missions or schools established in Greece are entitled to a total of six annual fieldwork permits: three independent projects and three projects in collaboration (synergasia) with the Archaeological Service.
 Each foreign school is entitled to three archaeological surveys annually.
 According to the policy of the Hellenic Ministry of Culture and Sports and the rules adopted by the Managing Committee of the American School, all American scholars who wish to conduct field work in Greece, should request that appropriate application for permission be made to the Greek authorities on their behalf by the American School.
 The application is submitted to the relevant ephoreia(s) and is examined by the Central Archaeological Council (new projects).
 The final decision is issued by the Minister of Culture and Sports.